Organisation of the Proceedings in Construction Arbitrations: General Considerations and Special Issues

-It should first be noted that parties (and their lawyers) may have differing expectations of the scope of permissible discovery, depending on whether they come from a common law or civil law jurisdiction, as document production is a practice that has its roots traditionally in the US and the UK and is therefore used more extensively by those with common law backgrounds, while parties and counsel coming from civil law jurisdictions tend to have a more restrictive view.
+It should first be noted that parties (and their lawyers) may have differing expectations of the scope of permissible discovery, depending on whether they come from a common law or civil law jurisdiction, as document production is a practice that has its roots traditionally in the United States and the United Kingdom and, therefore, is used more extensively by those with common law backgrounds, whereas parties and counsel from civil law jurisdictions tend to have a more restrictive view.
 For this reason, it is a good idea to agree on the use of guidelines specifically tailored to international arbitration, such as the IBA Rules, at the outset of the proceedings.
 Indeed, Article 3 of the IBA Rules, which contains the guidelines concerning document production, was specifically drafted to reflect the accepted document production practice in international arbitration that strikes a balance between US-style discovery and the more restrictive civil law approach.

 It is common practice to have the parties submit their document production requests in the form of a Redfern Schedule, setting out a description of the individually identified documents or a specific and narrow category of documents being requested and the reasons for the request (more specifically, why the requested documents are relevant and material to the issues in dispute).
 The Redfern Schedule also provides space for the opposing party to set out any objections it has to the requests, and for the arbitral tribunal’s decision.

-As mentioned above, the dates and modalities of the document production phase should be discussed at the first CMC and be set out in the procedural timetable and specific procedural rules (for instance, that requests first be made on a party-to-party basis, following which the party being requested to produce documents can either produce them or object to the request, and finally that the outstanding requests are submitted to the arbitral tribunal).
-In setting the dates for each step, it is important to keep in mind that large construction disputes can involve tens, if not hundreds, of disclosure requests, and therefore the arbitral tribunal will need sufficient time to review and analyse them before issuing a decision.
+As mentioned above, the dates and modalities of the document production phase should be discussed at the first CMC and be set out in the procedural timetable and specific procedural rules (for instance, that requests first be made on a party-to-party basis, following which the party being requested to produce documents can either produce them or object to the request, and, finally, that the outstanding requests are submitted to the arbitral tribunal).
+In setting the dates for each step, it is important to keep in mind that large construction disputes can involve tens, if not hundreds, of disclosure requests; therefore, the arbitral tribunal will need sufficient time to review and analyse them before issuing a decision.

 As a final note on document disclosure, technological advancements that are being adopted in the construction industry will certainly have an effect on the types of disclosure requests that are made in construction arbitrations.
-Indeed, increased capacities for data storage and innovative means of handling data, for instance in Building Information Models or even with the use of blockchain technology, will likely result in new forms of disclosure requests aimed at gaining access to information about project costs and delays, and also project management and sound record-keeping.
-While the technical aspects of such innovations are the domain of experts in the data management field, who will assist the arbitral tribunal in understanding the conclusions to ultimately be drawn from the data, arbitrators are well advised to stay up-to-date and informed on these technological advances to be in a position to properly judge the disclosure requests.
+Increased capacities for data storage and innovative means of handling data, for instance in building information models or even with the use of blockchain technology, is likely to result in new forms of disclosure requests aimed at gaining access to information about project costs and delays, and also project management and sound record-keeping.
+Although the technical aspects of these innovations are the domain of experts in the data management field, who will assist the arbitral tribunal in understanding the conclusions ultimately to be drawn from the data, arbitrators are advised to stay up to date and informed on these technological advances to be in a position to properly judge the disclosure requests.

-Depending on the nature of the claims and the timing of the arbitration, having the members of the arbitral tribunal visit the project site can be very valuable for their understanding of the issues and their fact-finding mission.
-However, site visits should be carefully planned and follow a strict protocol to avoid any disagreements between the parties on how the visit is carried out.
-This means that the parties should be required to agree, ahead of time, to a site visit protocol defining, inter alia: what elements of the site will be seen, who will be present (including, of course, legal counsel for both sides), whether any technical experts will participate in the visit and what their role should be, in what order the parties will be allowed to speak, and how any questions from the tribunal will be handled.
+Depending on the nature of the claims and the timing of the arbitration, having the members of the arbitral tribunal visit the project site can be very valuable for their understanding of the issues and their fact-finding mission; however, site visits should be carefully planned and follow a strict protocol to avoid any disagreements between the parties on how the visit is carried out.
+This means that the parties should be required to agree, ahead of time, to a site visit protocol defining, inter alia, what elements of the site will be seen, who will be present (including legal counsel for both sides), whether any technical experts will participate in the visit and what their role should be, in what order the parties will be allowed to speak, and how any questions from the tribunal will be handled.